A combinatorial description of stability for toric vector bundles: Alternative definition of parliaments

 \section{Alternative definition of parliaments}

-We propose definitions for the parliament of polytopes of a toric vector bundle $\sE$.
-For each definition, the data of the parliament of polytopes of some globally generated equivariant vector bundle $\sE$ corresponds to some isomorphism class of $\sE$ (corresponding to the title of the subsection).
+We propose definitions for the parliaments of polytopes of a toric vector bundle $\cE$.
+For each definition, the data of a parliament of polytopes of some globally generated equivariant vector bundle $\cE$ corresponds to some isomorphism class of $\cE$ (corresponding to the title of the subsection). \begin{rem} If we consider virtual polytopes as proposed in Remark \ref{virtual}, the condition of global generatedness becomes superfluous. \end{rem}